sid88in/serverless-appsync-plugin/doc/upgrading-from-v1.md

 Place your APIs into defferent stacks.
 Unfortunately, this WILL require **the replacement of the APIs**.
 You can probably use [custom domains](custom-domain.md) to workaround that, if that's an option.

+### Defaults to PIPELINE and JavaScript resolvers

+The default `KIND` for resolvers is now `PIPELINE`.
+For several reasons:

+- The new default runtime is JavaScript, which only supports PIPELINE resolvers
+- it makes migrations easier later, if you need to add functions to your resolvers.

+> 💡 If you only need one resolver, you can use a pipeline resolver with only one function.

+### No more defaults for resolver handler paths.

+In `v1`, if you did not specify a path to your mapping templates, a default based on the type, field or function name was used.

+To avoid unexpected behaviours, you are now required to explicitely specify the path to your resolver handlers. i.e. `code` for Pipeline JS resolvers or `request`/`response` for VTL.

+There is also no more `mappingTemplatesLocation` option.
+Paths must be relative to the `serverless.yml`.
+This aligns more with how Serverless Framework handles Lambda function handlers' paths.

 ### Graphiql "playground"

 The `graphql-playground` command which started a graphiql server pointing to the AppSync API has been removed.